Chapter 11 : Mandy's Lonely Hearts Club Band

 After our snowball fighters had disbanded and gone to our separate houses, I came across Mark, the first-year whose quill I had borrowed before Christmas, in the common room again.
-He was in a chair by the fireplace; he and a couple of other first-years were all bent over a thick book I recognized as A History of Magic, one of my least favourite books in the world.
+He was in a chair by the fireplace; he and a couple of other first-years were all bent over a thick book I recognised as A History of Magic, one of my least favourite books in the world.
 I ran up to my dormitory, threw my coat and gloves onto my bed, and found Mark’s quill on my bedside table next to the autographed paper.

 “Here’s your quill,” I said when I brought it back down to him.
 “I’m sorry it took forever for me to get it back to you.”